jonesd/docker-presentation/slides.md

 + Docker runtime requires a modern linux kernel for the host
 + Compatible with most Linux implementations
- + I've found Ubuntu the best experience, we have also had success with CentOS after a few issues
 + Windows and MacOS hosts are supported by starting up a compatible Linux host within a Virtual Machine using Docker Machine
  + Microsoft is working on Windows Server Containers support for Windows Server 2016
 + There are also a number of cloud based hosting providers now for Docker containers
  + Amazon EC2 Container Service, Microsoft Azure, Google Container Engine, etc
- + Cloud providers currently provide the orchestration for multiple containers rather than use docker-compose
+ + Cloud providers typical implement their own orchestration tooling for multiple containers rather than use docker-compose

 ---
 ## Docker on the developer machine